jonas-is-coding/mira-auth/README.md

 2. **Create a Secret**

-   Use the following command to generate a secret and store it in a `.env` file:
+   Generate a secret and store it in a `.env` file:

    Using npm: